charmed-kubernetes/kubernetes-docs/pages/k8s/high-availability.md

 with the control plane.
 If workers arbitrarily pick the same control plane unit, they can also overload the unit with traffic, making the additional units redundant.

-Load balancing the control planes is the next logical step:
+Load balancing the control plane is the next logical step:

 ![single load balancer image][img-single-load-balancer]